 For example, a clever computer whiz might create multiple fake accounts that can serve a variety of purposes – whether it be posing as someone's fake Facebook girlfriend, increasing someone's number of Facebook friends, or even "liking" a company's Facebook page – and then sell such services to anyone willing to pay.

 Flavorists are chemists who formulate both natural and artificial flavors.
 Flavorists often have a Ph.D. in biochemistry or chemistry, but many take apprenticeships with flavor companies, known as "flavor houses," in addition to their formal schooling.
+This offbeat job can also be lucrative – some flavorist jobs pay six-figure salaries.

 Fragrance chemists are scientists who specialize in the study of odor molecules and how such molecules can be used for perfumes.
-Fragrance chemists may develop and test scents for women's and men's perfume, soap, lotion and other toiletries.
-They often have backgrounds in chemistry and biochemistry, and often have high-level degrees, such as a Master's or Ph.D.
+Fragrance chemists may develop and test scents for women's and men's perfume, soap, lotion, and other toiletries.
+They often have backgrounds in chemistry and biochemistry, and often have high-level degrees, such as a master's or Ph.D.

 Originating from the Latin word "hippo," or horse, hippotherapy refers to therapy that uses the natural movement of a horse as part of a patient's treatment plan.